WASdev/ci.docker/ga/19.0.0.2/kernel/CentOS.md

 * If you want to build an IBM JRE image based on RHEL, skip to the next step.
 To build an IBM JRE image based on CentOS simply change the `FROM` statement to `FROM centos:latest`

-`docker build -t ibmjava:8-jre .`
+* `docker build -t ibmjava:8-jre .`

+* Cleanup the directory: `cd ../../../../.. && rm -rf ci.docker`

 ### Build the WebSphere Liberty CentOS (or RHEL) image
 `git clone https://github.com/WASdev/ci.docker.git`

-`cd ga/19.0.0.2/centos`
+`cd ci.docker/ga/19.0.0.2/kernel`

-`docker build -t websphere-liberty:kernel .`
+`docker build -t websphere-liberty:kernel -f Dockerfile.centos .`

 ### Build other tags
 You can then use the `websphere-liberty:kernel` image as the base of your own application Dockerfile and `installUtility` to grow the set of features, or alternatively you can build any of the other tags in the `19.0.0.2` directory, such as `javaee8`, `springBoot2`, etc.